-Loans to Private Sector in Singapore averaged 206570.41 SGD Million from 1980 until 2018, reaching an all time high of 673253.80 SGD Million in June of 2018 and a record low of 16439.80 SGD Million in January of 1980.
-This page provides the latest reported value for - Singapore Loans to Private Sector - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Monetary Authority of Singapore
+Loans to Private Sector in Singapore averaged 220400.17 SGD Million from 1980 until 2020, reaching an all time high of 692731.30 SGD Million in November of 2019 and a record low of 16439.80 SGD Million in January of 1980.
+This page provides the latest reported value for - Singapore Loans to Private Sector - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Singapore Loans to Private Sector - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Monetary Authority of Singapore

 Loans to Private Sector in Singapore is expected to be 677633.00 SGD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Loans to Private Sector in Singapore to stand at 724871.00 in 12 months time.
 In the long-term, the Singapore Loans to Private Sector is projected to trend around 730794.00 SGD Million in 2021 and 746141.00 SGD Million in 2022, according to our econometric models.